daizutabi/mkdocs-nbsync/docs/index.md

 ## Inspiration & Comparison

-nbsync was inspired by and builds upon the excellent work of two MkDocs
+mkdocs-nbsync was inspired by and builds upon the excellent work of two MkDocs
 plugins:

 - [**markdown-exec**](https://pawamoy.github.io/markdown-exec/) - Provides utilities to execute code blocks in Markdown files
 - [**mkdocs-jupyter**](https://mkdocs-jupyter.danielfrg.com/) - Enables embedding Jupyter notebooks in MkDocs

-While these plugins offer great functionality, nbsync takes a unified approach by:
+While these plugins offer great functionality, mkdocs-nbsync takes a unified approach by:

-1. **Equal treatment** - Unlike other solutions that prioritize one format, nbsync treats Jupyter notebooks, Python scripts, and Markdown files equally as first-class citizens
+1. **Equal treatment** - Unlike other solutions that prioritize one format, mkdocs-nbsync treats Jupyter notebooks, Python scripts, and Markdown files equally as first-class citizens
 2. **Real-time synchronization** - Changes to source files are immediately reflected in documentation
 3. **Seamless integration** - Consistent syntax across all file formats allows for flexible documentation workflows
 4. **Image syntax code execution** - Unique ability to execute code and embed visualizations anywhere Markdown image syntax (`![alt](url)`) is valid, including tables, lists, and complex layouts

 ## Acknowledgements

-The development of nbsync would not have been possible without the groundwork laid by markdown-exec and mkdocs-jupyter.
+The development of mkdocs-nbsync would not have been possible without the groundwork laid by markdown-exec and mkdocs-jupyter.
 We extend our sincere gratitude to the developers of these projects for their innovative contributions to the documentation ecosystem.